bkranendonk/OpenStack-Docs/_posts/volume/2023-03-06-create-volume-backup.md

 **Step 3**
 Create a backup of the volume using the following command.
 Replace `<volume-id>` with the ID of the volume you want to backup.
+Replace `<backup-name>` with the name of the backup and `<backup-description>` with the description of the backup.

 ```bash
 openstack volume backup create <volume-id> --name <backup-name> --description <backup-description>
 ```

 > Note: If you want to create an incremental backup, you can add `--incremental` argument to the command above the make the backup.

 > Note: If you want to create the backup in an other availability zone, you can add `--availability-zone <availability-zone>` argument to the command above.